Tag: immunity

 Study Suggests Elderberry Could Help Minimize Flu Symptoms

-A recent study from the University of Sydney has found evidence that elderberry fruit may help fight against influenza.
-Here’s what you need to know.
+A recent study by a group of Chemical and Biomolecular Engineering researchers from the University of Sydney’s Faculty of Engineering and IT has found evidence that elderberry fruit can help fight against influenza.†

 COVID-19 Research Recommends Vitamin D Supplementation – InVite Health Podcast, Episode 251